|

 There will be a desire for a purged inside and a purged outside.
 You

-can't say, "Oh, I believe, I believe, I'm a believer in Jesus," and then
+can't say, "Oh, I believe, I believe, I'm a believer in Jesus," and

 go on enjoying a life of sin.
 You can't do that, that is contradictory.